 Students who are admitted to the combined degree program begin graduate coursework during their senior year then continue on to full-time graduate study following award of the BSPH degree.
 Full-time graduate study may then begin in either the fall or spring semester, which accommodates those who graduate in either May or December.
 (See Timeline for details.)

-The MPH and MSPH degrees require 42 - 45 credits (depending on the program) plus a practicum and a culminating experience.
-There is no waiver of requirements for Combined Degree students.
-Combined Degree students may take four of the five graduate core courses during their senior year, for a total of 12 credits that may be applied to both the BSPH and the MPH/MSPH.
+The MPH and MSPH degrees require 42 - 45 credits (depending on the program) plus an applied practical experience and an integrated learning experience.
+There is no waiver of requirements for combined degree students.
+Combined degree students may take four of the five graduate core courses during their senior year, for a total of 12 credits that may be applied to both the BSPH and the MPH/MSPH.
 Combined Degree students select four of the following courses:

 Accepted combined degree students should meet with their faculty advisor early in their senior year to plan study that will incorporate the goals and competencies of the MPH or MSPH program they intend to pursue.
 Please note that accepted combined degree students must complete all requirements for the BSPH and graduate from the BSPH program.